Romance languages—just the name can make you swoon.

 English speakers, and American ones in particular, tend to not enjoy a pure vowel.
 Nearly every Romance language does though.
 To identify this, take a listen to some native speakers, then compare it to non-native speakers reading a similar text.
 Maybe even read a text out loud yourself.
 What differences can you hear in the pronunciation?

 You can also watch native speakers to see how they form their vowels.
 Often they’ll have much rounder lips than the average English speaker, for example.

 A great resource for this type of practice is FluentU, where you can watch authentic videos in your target language to learn it the way native speakers use it.
-The videos (including everything from movie trailers to funny YouTube clips to news broadcasts) come with interactive captions that you can click for instant, in-context translations of any words you don’t recognize.

 That means not only will you be creating good pronunciation habits as you watch these videos, you’ll also actively build your vocabulary.

 When learning any language, it’s tempting to build a sentence word-by-word based on the sentence structure we already know in English.
 But remember that Romance languages are structured differently.
 Adjectives, for example, often come after the noun in question rather than before it.